kukushechkin/MightyTabRefresh/README.md

 * window size and resizing

 ### Extension:
-* blue icon in toolbar if there is a rule matching this page
-* cleanup closed pages
-* ReloadController tests
+* ReloadController tests (ruleFor)
 * on app gui add a rule with prepopulated domain if no matching rule exists
+* make host calculation lazy

 ### Open Sourcing
 * DocC documentation

 ### Publishing:
-* make screenshots and description
+* write that page should be once reloaded to be taken into use!
 * publish to TestFlight
-* release to the Mac App Store
 * create a GitHub Actions TestFlight and release pipeline

 ### iOS